Congestive Heart Failure

 Useful diagnostic tests such as the electrocardiogram (ECG) and chest X-ray to detect previous heart attacks, arrhythmia, heart enlargement, and fluid in and around the lungs.
 One of the single most useful diagnostic test is the echocardiogram, which uses ultrasound to image the heart muscle, valve structures, and blood flow patterns.
 The echocardiogram is extremely helpful in diagnosing heart muscle weakness.
 In addition, the test can suggest possible causes for the weakening of the heart muscle (for example, prior heart attack, and severe valve abnormalities).
 Virtually all patients in whom the diagnosis of congestive heart failure is suspected should ideally undergo echocardiography as early as possible in their physical assessment.

 Nuclear medicine studies assess the overall pumping efficiency of the heart and examine the possibility of inadequate blood flow to the heart muscle.
 Heart catheterization allows the arteries to the heart to be visualized with angiography (using dye inside of the blood vessels that can be seen using a chest X-ray).
-During catheterization the pressures in and around the heart can be measured and the heart's performance properly assessed.
-In rare cases, a biopsy of the heart tissue may be recommended to diagnose for specific diseases.
+During catheterization, the pressures in and around the heart can be measured, and the heart’s performance properly assessed.
+In rare cases, a biopsy of the heart tissue may be recommended to diagnose specific diseases.
 This biopsy can often be accomplished through the use of a special catheter device that is inserted into a vein and be maneuvered into the right side of the heart.

-Another very helpful diagnostic test is a blood test called a BNP or B-type natriuretic peptid level.
+Another very helpful diagnostic test is a blood test called a BNP or B-type natriuretic peptide level.
 The levels found in this form of testing can vary with age and gender but is typically elevated from heart failure and can aid in the diagnosis, and can be very useful in following the response to treatment of congestive heart failure.

 The choice of tests depends on each patient’s individual case and is based on the suspected diagnoses.